StillLu/ASIV/README.md

  <img style="display: block; margin: auto;" src="Figures/11.png" width="500">
 </p>
 <p align="center">

-  Fig.1 Explanations for a negative movie review (computed by Shapley value and Shapley interaction index), where the color indicates contribution of the corresponding word/pairwise word interaction to the model prediction
+  <font size="5">  Fig.1 Explanations for a negative movie review
+(computed by Shapley value and Shapley interaction index), where the color indicates contribution of the corresponding word/pairwise word interaction to the model prediction. </font>
 </p>